David Freeze: It's not always about the miles when bike trouble, hurricane surface - Salisbury Post

 The constant traffic was very polite to me, giving me plenty of room except for a couple tractor-trailers.
 I said several prayers that the owner would have found a room for me.
 I walked in and he said, “Can you take a smoking room?
 It doesn’t smell bad.
 And there won’t be any rooms until this is over.
 Nobody left this morning.”

 Here is what I gained by going 36 miles farther east.
 Siri says now that I am 141 miles east of the projected landfall at New Orleans.
 I got a better room, on the second floor.
-I didn’t get a convenience store to eat from, but got a huge Walmart two tenths of a mile away.
+I didn’t get a convenience store to eat from, but got a huge Walmart two-tenths of a mile away.
 There is always a tradeoff, this time just a little bad.
 My connectivity is very poor.
-WiFi is weak and neither Verizon nor AT&T has a decent signal.
+Wi-Fi is weak and neither Verizon nor AT&T has a decent signal.
 By using my phone’s AT&T hotspot, I think I can get messages out.

 Post nighttime editor Paris Goodnight says there is always at least some good, so here are the best things: I have a big picture window to see the wind and rain coming.
 And I have used Walmart so far for the supplies I need for a couple days here.
 Most businesses are already closed or closing by tonight, so I plan to go back and get the things I need until Monday morning.
 Including the Road Atlas that will help me make up a new route to Florida from here.
 By the way, Walmart was packed like Christmas Eve.
 I got ice cream, pine air freshener for the room and a new friend in the cashier who asked why I was in Lucedale.